 - Price is a bargain.
-For just a fraction of a physical board game edition, you get the same thing (gameplay wise).
-And with Steam’s refund policy, you get a 2 hour of gameplay for free and if you don’t like the game, just refund it.
+For just a fraction of a physical board game edition, you get the same thing (gameplay-wise).
+With Steam’s refund policy, you get a 2 hour of gameplay for free and if you don’t like the game, you can just refund it.
 If you don’t have the option to try out the game at a friend, this is the next best thing.

 - Gameplay speed.
 This is pretty much self-explanatory.
 The computer does all the calculations automatically and it frees up a lot of time.
-That means you can play more games in the same period of time.
+That means you can play more games in the same period.

 - Excellent practice tool.
 Scythe is a complicated game.
-Even when you learn and understand the rules, there are plenty of strategic options with all the different factions, mats and cards – meaning every game requires slightly different approach.
-AI is always there to challenge you trying new things.
+Even when you learn and understand the rules, there are plenty of strategic options with all the different factions, mats, and cards – meaning every game requires a slightly different approach.
+AI is always there to challenge you to try new things.

 - Undo button.
 Sometimes you just click on something you didn’t intend and one wrong move can easily ruin your game.
 This tool is especially useful for beginners trying to learn the game and the interface.
 Of course, there is no undo option in multiplayer.